wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 23.2 20150824 =
+* New: Show blog and post names (and link to them) in the broadcast data maintenance results.
+* Version bump for WP 4.3

 = 23.1 20150818 =
 * Fix: Correctly sync taxonomies when the term IDs are identical on both blogs.